We’re Hiring! | View our latest vacancies.

 Research shows that people in the UK throw away around 295 billion pieces of plastic every year, much of which is single-use only and cannot be recycled.
 (Source)

-As the UK’s largest manufacturer of hose, tube, and profiles, we use a wide range of material to create or products.
+As the UK’s largest manufacturer of hose, tube, and profiles, we use a wide range of materials to create our products.
 Annually we use around 75 tonnes of PP (polypropylene), 100 tonnes of HDPE (high-density polyethylene), and 150 tonnes of PA (nylon).
-A majority of our products feature PVC (polyvinyl chloride) and so, we can use up to 3,000 tonnes of raw PVC material a year.
+A majority of our products feature PVC (polyvinyl chloride) and so, we can use up to 3,000 tonnes of raw PVC material a year

 Since PVC is our most used material, it is our biggest priority to make sure that we recycle it appropriately.